 The Home Page of Stanton Friedman, the famous Flying Saucer Physicist, who will tell you all about the "Cosmic Watergate"!

 The Home Page of MUFON, the largest UFO group in the U.S.

 The Center for UFO Studies.

 The nonconformist physicist Bernard Haisch tries to co-opt the name UFOskeptics.org .
 But don't be fooled - he and his pals are pursuing 'breakthrough propulsion' notions in physics like the "zero-point energy".
 His private California Institute for Physics and astrophysics boasts of being "a few blocks from the Stanford University campus," as if academic respectability were contagious.

 Haisch is pretty boring, but the nonconformist physicist Jack Sarfatti, who operates StarDrive.org, is anything but.
 He sings operetta, name-drops celebrities, and writes of long-ago love affairs, while promoting theories designed to turn 'old phyics' on its head.
 He even boasts of receiving a phone call from an alien's intelligent computer back in 1953.

-The Official U.S. page for Swiss UFO contactee Billy Meier (who is also a prophet from God).
+The Official U.S. page for Swiss UFO contactee Billy Meier , "Contactee" and "Prophet."
 Read about his friends from the Pleaides.
-(Then read this in-depth debunking of Meier's yarns , incongruously on a conspiracy-mongering website!).
+Then read Derek Bartholomaus' pages debunking the fables of Billy Meier,